empa-scientific-it/openbis/docs/uncategorized/sharing-databases.md

 The AS can have only one data source per pair defined by data store code and module code.

-### Share Databases without Mapping File
+## Share Databases without Mapping File

 Without a mapping file specified data sources are independently defined for DSS and AS.
 For details see [DSS Data Sources](/display/openBISDoc2010/Installation+and+Administrators+Guide+of+the+openBIS+Data+Store+Server#InstallationandAdministratorsGuideoftheopenBISDataStoreServer-DataSources) and [AS Data Sources](/display/openBISDoc2010/Installation+and+Administrator+Guide+of+the+openBIS+Server#InstallationandAdministratorGuideoftheopenBISServer-ConfiguringDSSDataSources), respectively.
-Note, that the properties `database-driver` and `database-url` are mandatory for AS.
+Note, that the roperties `database-driver` and `database-url` are mandatory for AS.

-### Share Databases with Mapping File
+## Share Databases with Mapping File

 When a mapping file is used the configuration doesn't change for data sources defined for DSS.
 But the configuration parameters for an